17 differences between iPhones and Android smartphones

 14. Privacy

 Here’s a question for you: Google makes money from providing targeted ads, based on each user’s location, browsing, shopping, and viewing preferences.
-Apple makes its money from selling iPhones and from offering services to its users.
+Apple makes its money from selling iPhones and offering services to its users.
 Which of the two companies would you trust more regarding privacy?

 15. Backup and file transfer